 Answer: An ethical company will provide timely and appropriate customer service and communication to ensure your needs are met — as well as your patients’ needs.

 3) Do they abide by an ethical code?

 There are several ways to assess the ethical behavior of a company before you enter into a working relationship together.
 We recommend you take these steps:

 - a.
 Ensure they do not have a Food and Drug Administration (FDA) warning letter.
-These can be viewed on the FDA website here.

 b.
 Shady business practices often result in poor reviews.
 A Google search for “[company name] reviews” will provide insight into happy and unhappy experiences.

 Answer: If a company appears dubious, please run for the hills.
 It is not worth the potential damage to your business’s reputation.
 When you work with an ethical company, you can share this with your patients to build warranted trust and sales.

 Many companies sadly use fillers or contain harmful additives like chemical fertilizers, heavy metals, and pesticides.
 These undermine the quality and safety of CBD oil and other included ingredients.
 Every stockist should know the source of their CBD and ensure the quality standards for safety and effectiveness are met.

 Proof of third party testing and a laser focus on naturally-derived products ensures clean products you can be proud to share with your clients.

 Explain to patients honestly why you recommend the brands you do.
 Clean products raise a brand above other available options.